hashicorp/vscode-terraform/README.md

 ![](docs/tfc/workspace_run_view.gif)

-If a Run has been Planned or Applied, you can view the raw log for each by selecting the button on each Run.
+If a Run has been Planned or Applied, you can view the raw log for each by expanding the Run then selecting the 'View Raw Log' button for either the Plan or Apply.

 ![](docs/tfc/plan_apply_view.gif)